conan-io/docs/reference/commands/misc/inspect.rst

 .. warning::

       This is an **experimental** feature subject to breaking changes in future releases.
+(TDB hasnt changed in forever)

 .. code-block:: bash